Table of Contents

 • All applicants must apply by submitting their application materials through the workflow transaction system.

-• All search forms Requisition/Recruitment Plan, Pre-Interview Report, and the Search and Selection Summary need prior approval from the office of Equal Opportunity & Diversity before advertising positions, campus interviews, and extending offers of employment.
+• All search forms Requisition/Recruitment Plan, Pre-Interview Report, and the Search and Selection Summary need prior approval from the Office of Civil Rights Compliance before advertising positions, campus interviews, and extending offers of employment.

 The screening process begins with an analysis of the application materials submitted by applicants in response to the announcement of an open position.
 The search committee is responsible for selecting candidates for interviews who meet all the minimum requirements and are most qualified to fill the vacancy based on the advertised required and desirable qualifications.